EnterpriseDB/edb-ansible/README.md

 Installation Steps
 ----------------

-The `postgres` Ansible collection can be installed by two different steps:
+The `edb_postgres` Ansible collection can be installed by two different steps:

 * [Installing Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
-* Installing the `postgres` Ansible Collection
+* Installing the `edb_postgres` Ansible Collection
-* Downloading the `postgres` repository source code from the repository in GitHub
+* Downloading the `edb_postgres` repository source code from the repository in GitHub
-* Cloning the `postgres` repository source code from the repository in GitHub
+* Cloning the `edb_postgres` repository source code from the repository in GitHub

-### Installing the `postgres` Ansible Collection
+### Installing the `edb_postgres` Ansible Collection

-Installing the `postgres` Ansible Collection is done by following the steps below:
+Installing the `edb_postgres` Ansible Collection is done by following the steps below:

-      ansible-galaxy collection install edb-devops.postgres --force
+      ansible-galaxy collection install edb_devops.edb_postgres --force

-**This step does automatically make the `postgres` collection available to your playbooks.**
+**This step does automatically make the `edb_postgres` collection available to your playbooks.**

 **A message indicating where the collection is installed will be displayed by ansible-galaxy.
 The collection code should be automatically made readily available for you.**